iOS App Testing: A Comprehensive Guide Manual & Automated iOS Testing

 Trying online real-device platforms

 The best method to opt for is to reach out to an online cloud platform that maintains the real devices for you.
 It’s like when you need a house to live in, you don’t have to buy the house but can rent it from someone who has bought it.

 A lot of companies purchase and maintain real iOS devices for testing purposes.
 They have multiple devices with various specifications connected to their cloud infrastructure.
 All you need is to purchase a plan and start using their devices instantly.
 It would feel like an emulator, but an actual device is running behind the hood.
 So, you can be assured that the parameters are correct.

 Online cloud platform for real iOS devices comes at a nominal cost.
-For instance, Testsigma provides a free plan for users with basic needs and access to real devices.
+For instance, Testsigma provides economical, personalized pricing quotes for users with basic needs and access to real devices.
 Such platforms can substantially lower your expenses, and since you wrap things much faster, they lower the testers’ billable hours.
 Check out Testsigma’s pricing plans here.

 iOS App Testing Best Practices

 iOS or mobile app testing may not work wonders unless you are doing it efficiently.
 Otherwise, you may spend a lot of time on things that could have been done within a few minutes.
 In this iOS testing guide, we will discuss a few best practices that will help you along the way:

 Automation testing is the preferable way when things need to wrap up faster.
 The main idea here is to keep automation prioritized but remember not to compromise.
 This means that automation may not be able to fulfill everything (100% of things) all the time.
 It may depend on the testing type and your end goals.
 So, use automation in the areas where you can.
 In other areas, prefer manual testing.
 A mix of both is the best path to travel.